openedx/edx-platform/docs/en_us/course_authors/source/create_video.rst

 Your transcript must be an .srt file.

 .. note:: Some past courses have used .sjson files for video transcripts.
-If your course uses this format, see :ref:`Steps for sjson files`.
+If transcripts in your course uses this format, see :ref:`Steps for sjson files`.
 We don't recommend that you use .sjson files.

 *****************************